1Madgeek/react-flow-builder/README.md

 Thank you for your contributions to the open-source community!

+### Open Source Libraries Used

+This project utilizes several open-source libraries to provide a robust and responsive experience:

+- [React](https://reactjs.org/): A JavaScript library for building user interfaces, providing the foundation for responsive and dynamic components.
+- [Tabler Icons](https://tabler-icons.io/): A set of customizable and responsive SVG icons, enhancing the visual appeal and usability of the application.

+A huge thank you to these open-source communities for their invaluable contributions!

 ## Contributing

 We encourage contributions to improve FlowBuilder!
 Here are a few guidelines to ensure a smooth collaboration: